8 Popular Graphic Novels for the Nerdy German Language Learner

 “It’s not a comic book!
 It’s a graphic novel.”

-German graphic novels are blowing up in popularity, since the industry is seeing strong themes about Germany’s past, along with an influx in powerful illustrators and writers.
-If you’re interested in immersing yourself in the modern elements of Germany, while also taking in the country’s rich, and often troubling history, graphic novels offer something for you to learn.
+If you’re interested in immersing yourself in the modern stories about Germany, while also taking in the country’s rich, and often troubling history, graphic novels offer something for you to learn.

 1. “Berlinoir” by Reinhard Kleist and Tobias O. Meißner